adobe/reactor-turbine/README.md

 To get started:

 1. Install [node.js](https://nodejs.org/).
-3. Clone the repository.
+1. Clone the repository.
-4. After navigating into the project directory, install project dependencies by running `npm install`.
+1. After navigating into the project directory, install project dependencies by running `npm install`.
+1. `cp .env.example .env` and modify the environment variables as needed.

 ### Scripts

 To run tests a single time, run the following command:

 `npm run test`

-To run tests continually while developing, run the following command:

-`npm run test:watch`

 To ensure your code meets our linting standards, run the following command: